Last Updated on September 18, 2020

 Affiliate links linking to products we love may be found within this article.
 For more info, please check our Disclosure page for more explanation of affiliates and sponsorships.

-For as long as we’ve been living here, we’ve been on a hunt for the best small towns in North Carolina.
+For as long as we’ve lived here, we’ve been on a hunt to find the best small towns in North Carolina.
 We discovered them in a variety of ways, either randomly during a road trip or while casually driving between our amazing cities.
-In many cases, these bucket list-worthy places have overshadowed the bigger spots that surround them.

 We’ve organized these NC small towns alphabetically and sorted them by region.
 With the exception of Western North Carolina (which is just below), you can quickly jump to the area you’re seeking.